michael9580/adf-table/README.md

 AngularJS DreamFactory table component

 I'm going to give the basics.
 I'm still working...in Beta.
 Things may change without warning.
+I also wrote this small how-to in 30 mins so I might have not been 100% accurate.
+Use at your own risk.